StephBeaver/SportsmansWarehouseCapstoneProject/README.md

 Third is the sentiment analysis, which I then followed into an LDA topic modeling.
 I added categories (departments) and subtopics in an effort to make meaning out of the analysis.
 Later in the project, I then added annual and quarterly revenue from SEC filings to do a pearson correlation.
 I also designed a code to extract employees whos names are mentioned in the reviews.

-I then designed a tableau Storyboard with this information which will be included in the upcoming days.
+I then designed a tableau Storyboard with this information.
+It is interactive with the ability to filter states (which is how I grouped stores) categories, and subtopics.